 - At all the Timberline Trail trailheads (with the exception of the Timberline Lodge Trailhead), you are required to have a Forest Pass valid for each day your vehicle is parked.
 You can purchase either day passes for $5 each or an Annual Northwest Forest Pass for $30 (valid at Columbia River Gorge, Colville, Deschutes, Fremont-Winema, Gifford Pinchot, Malheur, Mount Baker-Snoqualmie, Mount Hood, Ochoco, Okanogan, Wenatchee, Olympic, Rogue River-Siskiyou, Siuslaw, Umatilla, Umpqua, Wallowa-Whitman, and Willamette National Forests for one year from the issue date).

-- Having a map of the area you're hiking in is always handy (hit killing mosquitoes or bruning for warmth, if nothing else) – the National Geographic Mount Hood Wilderness Topographic Map has everything you need for a Timberline Trail hike.
+- Having a map of the area you’re hiking in is always handy (for killing mosquitoes or burning for warmth if nothing else) – the National Geographic Mount Hood Wilderness Topographic Map has everything you need for a Timberline Trail hike.